zerobase-io/smart-tracing-api/README.md

 The default username and password for Neo4j is
 username: Neo4j
 Password: Neo4j

-You will then be asked to set a new password, make this password “zerobase”
+You will then be asked to set a new password, make this password zerobase is currently used “zerobase”

 ### Project structure